ninenines/cowboy/manual/cowboy_req.md

 This includes reading the request body or replying.
 Cowboy will generally throw an error on the second call.

+It is highly discouraged to pass the Req object to another process.
+Doing so and calling `cowboy_req` functions from it leads to undefined behavior.

 Types
 -----